 A Unfortunately the church only has two bells.
 We would normally ring them both for a wedding.

-If you want to contact us about getting married at Holy Trinity please complete this enquiry form .
+If you want to contact us about getting married at Holy Trinity please contact us .